ianklatzco/atprototools/README.md

 ## atprototools

-A couple of functions for making/deleting posts, packaged so you can `pip install` and go.
+easy-to-use and ergonomic library for interacting with bluesky, packaged so you can `pip install` and go.

 Usage: